gsbdarc/rcpedia/docs/_getting_started/modules.md

 prepend_path("PATH","/software/free/R/R-4.2.1/bin")
 ```

+!!!
+Important
+    R uses separate libraries for each major version, so you will need to reinstall packages whenever you upgrade your R version.
+Note that RStudio supports only one R version at a time, and currently, this version is 4.3.
+If you are an RStudio user, you will need to install packages specifically for this version.

+    Do not use RStudio to install packages.
+Instead, always install packages from a terminal, and avoid using the JupyterHub terminal for this purpose.

-Linux modules only modify your current working environment which means that if you lose connection to the Yens or close your terminal window,
-you will need to reload the modules.
-But all of the libraries or packages that you have installed as a user will persist and
-only need to be installed once.
+Linux modules only modify your current working environment.
+This means that if you lose connection to the Yens server or close your terminal window, you will need to reload the modules.
+However, all the libraries or packages you have installed as a user will persist and only need to be installed once.

-Once the software you want to use is loaded, the binary is available for you to use from the command line.
+Once the software you want to use is loaded, the binary becomes available for use from the command line.
-For example, if you want to install R packages or run interactive R console, type:
+For example, to install R packages or run the interactive R console, type:

 ```title="Terminal Command"
 R